Winter in CT

 I named my 2 Doxies Coby and Crimson Hollis.
 Coby was a black and tan smooth-haired, male miniature Doxie and Crimson, a red, smooth-haired female miniature Doxie …They were equally energetic, loveable and fun so lots of good memories were made in that house.

 I adopted them both from the same breeder in Canterbury, CT.
 Coby was just 3 months old when I adopted him and I had him until the ripe old age of 17 (in people years).
 Unfortunately he died of kidney failure in May of 2012.
-Coby was 8 when I adopted Crimson, a “breeder dog” who wasn’t producing many pups so the owner “fixed” her to sell her off.
-On top of this Crimson had social interaction issues since in her world adults coming to visit were coming for the sole purpose of taking away her puppies so I was able to get her at a much lower price than I did Coby.
-She was 4 1/2 when I adopted her and lived a happy and “normal” pet life to the age of 9 before she was struck (1 month after Coby passed!) by a hit and run driver on a busy residential street.😥 Life was rough without my 2 Doxies but the passing of time eventually healed my broken heart…
+Coby was 8 years old when I adopted Crimson, a “breeder dog” who wasn’t producing many pups so the owner “fixed” her to sell her off.
+On top of this Crimson had social interaction issues since in her world adults coming to “visit” were coming for the sole purpose of taking away what little puppies she had so I was able to get her at a much lower price than I did with Coby.
+She was 4 1/2 when I adopted her and lived a happy and “normal” pet life to the age of 9 before she was struck (1 month after Coby passed!) by a hit and run driver on a busy residential street…Life was rough without my 2 Doxies and it took the passing of a very long time to heal my broken heart…

 Peetza Weetza!

-Back in college in the mid-eighties, I truly had a love affair with pizza.?
+Back in college in the mid-eighties, I truly had a love affair with pizza.

 What’s not to love?!?
 It was cheap, it was plentiful and it was easily had!
 The greasy, gooey, cheesy red variety with pepperoni or sausage was what I craved the most.
 And I liked my crust thick back then.
 These were obviously pre-Clean Eating days (I am now a Colon Cancer survivor with a delicate stomach).
 But back then my stomach was a cast iron that could absorb even the hardiest of dishes.
-I usually had a beer or two to swallow the slices down as pizza and beer were truly a match made in heaven…
+I usually had a beer or two to swallow the slices down as pizza and beer were a true match made in heaven…

-Fast forward to Today and I like to think my tastes are a little bit more sophisticated.
+Fast forward to today and I like to think my tastes are a little bit more sophisticated.
 Give me an upscale pizza restaurant, with a “wide variety of my favorite pizza toppings,” a coal-fired oven and then (stop it!) spoil me by allowing me to name my custom-made pie and you have a customer for life!
 That’s what happened today when I taste tested at the soft opening of a brand new restaurant in downtown New Haven featuring the latest concept in pizza, grinders, and salads…you custom make your pizza or grinder or salad so you get exactly what you want on it.

 I stood on line and had everything I love put on my custom-made pie, as well as my own crisp build-your-own salad, and all of the ingredients are fresh and locally produced.
 Yummy!